 Bachelor of Arts

-The Bachelor of Arts in Music allows you to balance your musical studies with other subjects and may be suited to you if you are planning a career in music scholarship, librarianship, or other music-related fields, rather than performance.
+The Bachelor of Arts with a major or minor in Music allows you to balance your musical studies with other subjects and may be suited to you if you are planning a career in music scholarship, librarianship, or other music-related fields, rather than performance.

 Courses in the Music program are available in the four main areas of:

 - music theory and composition

 There are also courses in areas such as composition, conducting, collaborative piano, chamber music, jazz, opera, and world music.

 Courses open to all students

 For students outside the Music department, there are courses offered in:

 - world music